GPS signals: Modernization and additional GPS signals

 Having reached full operational capability on July 17, 1995 the GPS system had completed its original design goals.
 However, additional advances in technology and new demands on the existing system led to the effort to "modernize" the GPS system.
-Announcements from the Vice President and the White House in 1998 heralded the beginning of these changes and in 2000, the U.S. Congress reaffirmed the effort, referred to as GPS III.
+Announcements from the Vice President and the White House in 1998 heralded the beginning of these changes, and in 2000, the U.S. Congress reaffirmed the effort, referred to as GPS III.

-The project involves new ground stations and new satellites, with additional navigation signals for both civilian and military users, and aims to improve the accuracy and availability for all users.
-A goal of 2013 was established with incentives offered to the contractors if they can complete it by 2011.
+The project involves new ground stations and new satellites, with additional navigation signals for both civilian and military users.
+It aims to improve the accuracy and availability for all users.
+The implementation goal of 2013 was established, and contractors were offered incentives if they could complete it by 2011.

 General features

 Modernized GPS civilian signals have two general improvements over their legacy counterparts: a dataless acquisition aid and forward error correction (FEC) coding of the NAV message.

 A dataless acquisition aid is an additional signal, called a pilot carrier in some cases, broadcast alongside the data signal.
 This dataless signal is designed to be easier to acquire than the data encoded and, upon successful acquisition, can be used to acquire the data signal.
 This technique improves acquisition of the GPS signal and boosts power levels at the correlator.

 The second advancement is to use forward error correction (FEC) coding on the NAV message itself.
 Due to the relatively slow transmission rate of NAV data (usually 50 bits per second), small interruptions can have potentially large impacts.
 Therefore, FEC on the NAV message is a significant improvement in overall signal robustness.